 If registering online and paying by check, mail check to National Center for Families Learning, ATTN: Conference, 325 W. Main St., Ste.
 300, Louisville, KY 40202.
 Make sure to include the name of registrant and confirmation number.

 If registering online and paying by purchase order, a copy of the actual signed purchase order must be submitted to email@example.com, faxed to 502-212-4840, or mailed to National Center for Families Learning, ATTN: Conference, 325 W. Main St., Ste.
 300, Louisville, KY 40202.
 Make sure to include the name of registrant and confirmation number.

 Registrations will not be approved until the signed purchase order or check is submitted.
 Purchase orders and checks submitted without registration forms or registrant’s name and confirmation number cannot be processed.

 A full refund less a $75 administration fee will be issued if NCFL receives cancellation from the registrant in writing by Monday, September 26, 2022.
 NCFL will not be held responsible for, nor issue refunds based on, illness, travel or weather-related interruptions, or other independent issues requiring cancellation after September 26, 2022.
 Registration substitutions are permitted.

 Reach out using one of the following methods with the registrant name and confirmation number.

 Louisville, KY 40202

-The finalized schedule will be posted at conference.familieslearning.org/schedule by October 2021.
+The finalized schedule will be posted at conference.familieslearning.org/schedule in the summer of 2022.
 Updates regarding speakers and special sessions will be posted as they are confirmed.